Alexoid1/Whack-a-mole/README.md

 # Whack-a-mole
-## Whack-a-mole with hard mode and localstorage score
+## Whack-a-mole game with hard mode and localstorage score